 Community Health Centers were first funded by the Federal Government as part of the War on Poverty in the mid-1960s.
 By the early 1970s, about 100 neighborhood health centers had been established to provide accessible, dignified personal health care to low income families.

-Today, there are more than 1400 community health centers in the U.S. that provide family-oriented primary and preventive health care for nearly 26 million people living in rural and urban medically underserved communities.
-Community Health Centers exist in areas where people can’t get health care because of financial, geographic, or cultural or language barriers that prevent or limit their access to primary health care.
+Today, there are more than 1400 health centers in the U.S. that provide family-oriented primary and preventive health care for nearly 26 million people living in rural and urban medically underserved communities.
+Health Centers exist in areas where people can’t get health care because of financial, geographic, cultural, or language barriers that prevent or limit their access to primary health care.

-Many of Wisconsin’s current Community Health Centers pursued and achieved federally qualified Community Health Center status after serving patients for years as free clinics in their communities.
+Many of Wisconsin’s current Health Centers pursued and achieved federally qualified Health Center program grantee status after serving patients for years as free clinics in their communities.

 Today, Wisconsin’s 18 Health Centers, with 100+ sites, serve over 305,000 patients.
 The dedicated staff of these Health Centers recognizes that health care is an essential part of life and has devoted their careers to making sure that their patients get high quality, cost-effective health care that meets their needs, beliefs, lifestyles and desires for a healthy life.